jaythad13/Mathematikezettelkasten/Abstract algebra I --- math-171/notes/Dihedral groups and generators.md

 ### Emergent structure on groups

-Recall the [[Motivating groups#_definition _ group|definition of a group]] from last time.
+Recall the [[Abstract Algebra I --- math-171/notes/Groups, and why you should care#_definition _ group|definition of a group]] from last time.
 It turns out that these limited axioms determine a lot of other things about a group — the group has some "emergent structure".
 We leave the proofs because they're kind of trivial (except the last one).

 ##### _proposition:_ the identity is unique